chainstack/docs/docs/operations/bsc/tools.md

 ### MetaMask

-You can set your [MetaMask](https://metamask.io/) to interact through your Binance Smart Chain nodes deployed with Chainstack.
+You can set your [MetaMask](https://metamask.io/) to interact through your BNB Smart Chain nodes deployed with Chainstack.

 1. Open your MetaMask and click the network selector.
 1. In the network selector, click **Custom RPC**.